 Near Unionville, Michigan, the Thomas Marina webcam provides a marina view on the Thumb’s western shore.
-This webcam offers great views of what the ice conditions are in protected marinas along Saginaw Bay.
+This webcam offers great views of the ice conditions in protected marinas along Saginaw Bay.

 You can see a live webcam of the Port Sanilac Michigan harbor and the lighthouse.
 Using the viewer controls, pan right to see the lighthouse in operation at night.

 Port Sanilac is a charming historical town located on the eastern shore of Lake Huron.
 So if you’re looking for fun things to do in Michigan, consider exploring with our day trip guide for the M-25 ribbon around the Thumb.
 It’s a great way to spend a full day or get away for a weekend.